MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

 - Microsoft Azure operated by 21Vianet (Azure in China): `https://login.partner.microsoftonline.cn/common/v2.0/.well-known/openid-configuration`

-Using the public key identifier from the token ([the “kid” from JWS](https://tools.ietf.org/html/rfc7515#section-4.1.4)), one can determine which of the keys retrieved from the jwks_uri property should be used to validate the Entra ID token signature.
+Using the public key identifier from the token ([the "kid" from JWS](https://tools.ietf.org/html/rfc7515#section-4.1.4)), one can determine which of the keys retrieved from the jwks_uri property should be used to validate the Entra ID token signature.

 #### Validating tokens issued by Entra ID